 Since the invention of the violin, the music of its unschooled alter-ego, the fiddle, has excited people to dance, evoked the devil and the spiritual, echoed the human voice and heart.
 It is an instrument that has made its way into the core of many different traditions and it speaks a language understood worldwide.
-Fiddle Week at the Swannanoa Gathering celebrates that universality with classes in traditional and contemporary styles ranging from Irish to Brazilian to blues, from old-time to Scottish to swing.
+Fiddle Week at the Swannanoa Gathering celebrates that universality with classes in traditional and contemporary styles.

-Mando & Banjo Week runs concurrently with Fiddle Week, and students are free to take classes in either program.
+Fiddle Week runs concurrently with Mando & Banjo Week, and students may take classes in either program.